Pace Bias Explained

 Where the bias becomes visible: sectionals

 Pace bias is a read, but it does not have to stay a hunch.
 Sectional times make it objective.
-A race run with a fast first half and a slow second half is a front-runner’s race, full stop, and the horse that looked like a strong finisher may not be a hold-up horse with an engine at all.
+A race run with a fast first half and a slow second half is a front-runner’s race, and the horse that looked like a strong finisher may not be a hold-up horse with an engine at all.
 It may simply be one that sat off a fast pace, coasted while the leaders emptied out, and picked up a slow final furlong that flattered it.

 That matters enormously for what you do next.
-A career-best figure produced in a race like that may not be reproducible when the race is run honestly from the front.
+A career-best speed figure produced in a race like that may not be reproducible when the race is run honestly from the front.
 When the splits confirm the shape you suspected from watching, you can trust the bias read and price the horses accordingly.
 This is the handshake between the forecast and the evidence, and it is covered in full on the sectional times page.

 Putting it to work: three steps